SenlinOS/MyPaintBrushes-GIMP/README.md

 **MyPaint doesn't need these brushes**, it is just designed for GIMP 2.10.
 <br />And I accidentally deleted MyPaint-brushes “.conf” file when debugging…

+# Update:
+- 2020-03-02, Remove the smudge effect of the [016_Flat-Brush], because the smudge effect will fade the color of the initial position of painting.

 # Style:
 Orderly arrangement and clear classification.